Week-1: Lab Exercises for Cybersecurity Fundamentals

 Command:touch <file_name>

-to create an empty file.
-Example:touch file1.txt
+Usetouchto create an empty file.
+Example:touch file1.txtcreates an empty file namedfile1.txt.

 Exercise: